MLNX-OS July release was delivered in two phases: v3.6.4006 in June, and v3.6.4100 in July.

-This post shows the main highlights for release 3.6.4006 (available in MyMellanox portal).
+This post shows the main highlights of this release (available via the MyMellanox portal).

 - Docker Container

 - ISCSI LLDP DCBX TLV Support

 - IEEE 1588

 One of the major capabilities provided as part of this release is the ability to create docker containers.
 With docker, you can run your own application on the CPU.

 Our Docker on Spectrum implementation provides additional values: